onOffice-Web-Org/oo-wp-plugin/readme.txt

 * If there are many regions configured in onOffice enterprise, the estate list settings will now load much faster.

+= Previous changes =

+You can view all previous changes in our [changelog.txt](https://github.com/onOfficeGmbH/oo-wp-plugin/blob/master/changelog.txt).

 == Arbitrary section ==

 = Development =